 Linens and Pillows

-There are laundry facilities in the dorm basement.
-You’ll need quarters and detergent.
+There are free laundry facilities on each floor.
+You will need detergent.
 Sometimes, attendees share a box/bottle of detergent for the duration of the conference.

 Weather